Refugees Welcome in North Wales

 TCC successfully campaigned for Syrian refugees to be welcomed to North Wales through the Syrian Vulnerable Person's Relocation Scheme.
 The scheme is fully funded by central government, and offers a home to the most vulnerable people currently in refugee camps in countries neighbouring Syria.

 TCC has been campaigning for the Council to welcome refugees, and in May 2016 10 local leaders were at the Executive Board meeting to hear the good news.
-Councillors thanked TCC for their involvement, and a round of applause sounded out from campaigners when the vote was passed unanimously.
+Councillors thanked TCC for their involvement, and a round of applause sounded out from campaigners when the motion was passed unanimously.

 The decision came a day after TCC published an open letter to the Council, asking for urgent action.
 The letter was signed by the Bishop of St. Asaph, the Bishop of Wrexham, and 18 other local faith and community leaders, and offered to work with the Council to make sure refugees are truly welcomed to the local community.

 Speaking immediately after the meeting, TCC leader Menna Davies said "We're thrilled with the decision today - we've been asking the Council to play its part, and feel this is a great first step.”